alam-r7/LE_Load_Test/README.md

 The only thing you need to do is grab a log token, and set the tokens in the python scripts.

 AWS - CentOS/AMI/RHEL t2.medium instance
+Clone the repo to /~ and set the cronjobs and you won't have to look at the instance again.

 Cronjobs
 --------